Udzu/pudzu/patterns.md

 inside and outside subtraction correspond to containment.
 For example, "ll" satisfies `lo+l->`.
 Like for containment, there are both strict and non-strict versions.
-Implementing subtraction inside is similar to implementing containment itself, except that we use a partial intersection with B to wire the left and right states directly to each other (thereby skipping over the middle).
+Implementing subtraction inside is similar to implementing containment itself, except that we use partial intersections with B to wire the left and right states directly to each other (thereby skipping over the middle).
 Implementing subtraction outside is possible by looking at all the possible prefixes and suffixes that A shares with B and seeing which ones match up in B (therefore consuming all of it).
 We then use